GrigoreRL/SBPP/README.md

 The package does not yet have complete documentation, but its basic intended functionality is complete.

-SBPP was developed as part of my Bachelor thesis at the University of Groningen.
+SBPP was developed as part of my Bachelor thesis in Physics at the University of Groningen.